Editor Frequently Asked Questions (FAQ)

 I write strange little short stories.
 And I own far too many stacks of books.
 (That somehow keep growing.)

-I speak English, Mexican/Guatemalan Spanish, and Ukrainian fluently, Polish fairly well, and am a beginner in Brazilian Portuguese and Russian.
+I’m a native Canadian English speaker.
+I also multilingual: I speak Mexican/Guatemalan Spanish and Ukrainian fluently, Polish fairly well, and am a beginner in Brazilian Portuguese and Russian.

-I’m from Toronto, have lived all over Ontario (North and south), Alberta, BC, Poland, Argentina, Guatemala, and Northern Mexico.
+I’m from Toronto, Ontario, Canada.
+However, I have lived all over Ontario (both far North and far South), Alberta, British Columbia, Poland, Argentina, Guatemala, and Northern Mexico.

 Why do I need an editor?